 Individuals should be aware that for certain types of gender-based misconduct, the Campus Safety Department CANNOT accept confidential reports.
 Specifically, if a Campus Safety Officer receives any crimes involving sexual discrimination, sexual harassment, gender-based harassment, sexual exploitation, sexual assault; domestic violence; dating violence; and/or stalking, it must report that to the College's Title IX Coordinator.
-If one wishes to make a confidential report regarding gender-based misconduct, Kapi'olani Community

-College has on-campus, confidential resources available at https://www.kapiolani.hawaii.edu/support-and-campus-life/health-and-safety/title-ix/confidential-space/.
+If one wishes to make a confidential report regarding gender-based misconduct, Kapi'olani Community College has on-campus, confidential resources.
+Confidential resources can be found online at https://go.hawaii.edu/iga.
 Please be aware that the College's duties with respect to minors (those under the age of 18) may require reporting sexual misconduct incidents to state agencies and/or local law enforcement.
 As a result, confidentiality cannot be guaranteed in sexual misconduct incidents involving minors.